GoogleCloudPlatform/cluster-toolkit/modules/scripts/startup-script/README.md

 as the first runner in the list of runners.
 This script will do the following in your VM instance:

-- Install python3 if not already installed using system package managers (yum, apt-get, etc)
+- Install system-wide python3 if not already installed using system package managers (yum, apt-get, etc)
-- Install pip3 if not already installed and upgrade pip3 if the version is not at least 18.0.
+- Install system-wide pip3 if not already installed and upgrade pip3 if the version is not at least 18.0.
-- Install and create a virtualenv located at `/usr/local/ghpc-venv`.
+- Install and create a virtual environment located at `/usr/local/ghpc-venv`.
-- Install ansible into this virtualenv if the current version of ansible is not version 2.11 or higher.
+- Install ansible into this virtual environment if the current version of ansible is not version 2.11 or higher.

 To use the virtualenv created by this script, you can activate it by running the following commmand on the VM: